chainer/chainermn/docs/source/installation/troubleshooting.rst

 Basic MPI installation
 ~~~~~~~~~~~~~~~~~~~~~~

-Although ChainerMN stands for "Chainer MultiNode", it is good to start
+Although ChainerMN stands for "Chainer MultiNode," it is good to start
 from single-node execution.
 First of all, you need MPI.
 If MPI is
 correctly installed, you will see ``mpicc`` and ``mpiexec`` command in
 your PATH.